Requirement #1 - Be an Eagle Scout

 Are you an Eagle Scout?
 Then you have completed your first requirement to join!

-Since Arthur Rose Eldred became the first Eagle Scout in the summer of 1912, more than two and half million boys have followed in his footsteps along the Trail to Eagle.
+Since Arthur Rose Eldred became the first Eagle Scout in the summer of 1912, more than two and half million men and women have followed in Arthur’s footsteps along the Trail to Eagle.
 And when they did, they changed the world.